Saint-Theana/TLD-Save-Converter/README.md

 # TLD-Save-Converter
 convert the long dark game save data into json format.

+# Notice
+Modifying save data might cause unknown issues.
+You should back up your save data before attempting any modifications.
+If you lose your save file or mess up your game, I am not responsible for it."

 # How to use
 usage: test.py [-h] -i INPUT -o OUTPUT (-e | -d)
 optional arguments:<br>